swarmstack/swarmstack/portworx/README.md

       - "19998:19999"
 ```

-Also update caddy/Caddyfile (or caddy/Caddyfile.ldap if using LDAP), add the sections:
+Also update caddy/Caddyfile or caddy/Caddyfile.ldap and add these sections:

 ```
 :9096 {